Alexander Clyde

 Working Papers

-Proxy Variables and Feedback Effects in Decision Making [Draft Available Here]
+Proxy Variables and Feedback Effects in Decision Making [Draft]

 Abstract

 When using data, often an analyst only has access to proxies or measurements of the true variables of interest.
 I propose a framework that models economic decision makers as ‘flawed statisticians’ who assume potentially noisy proxy variables are perfectly measured.
-Due to feedback from the decision maker’s choices to the distribution over variables, a notion of equilibrium is required to close the model.
+Due to feedback from the choices into data, a notion of equilibrium is required to close the model.
 I illustrate the concept with applications to policing/crime and market entry.
 In these examples, we see that very small imperfections in the proxy variable can lead to large distortions in beliefs.
 I characterize all strategies that can arise as equilibria when measurement is arbitrarily close to perfect.